Activities for Schools

 These one-to-one sessions are designed for pupils who could perhaps particularly benefit from the therapeutic experience of writing a song.
 It’s often easier for us put thoughts, feelings and emotions into songs than it is for us to say them.
 Song-writing can offer an opportunity for pupils to release their feelings and emotions and this can have an immensely cathartic effect.
 It can also give pupils a great sense focus, as they take ownership of something that they have created.
 Courses can be designed in accordance with the particular pupils’ needs.

-WCET, Continuation and Extra-Curricular Activities: below is an example of costs.
+WCET, Continuation and Extra-Curricular Activities: below is an example of costs for 2020/21.
 We can alter the minutes per week to suit your needs.

 Length of Session

 Number of Visits